keajs/kea/README.md

 Logic stores consist of 1) actions, 2) reducers, 3) selectors and 4) optionally sagas.

-Logic stores augment your components, are stored in redux, and are connected to components via ES6 imports.
+Logic stores augment your components, are stored in redux, and are connected via ES6 imports.

 If a picture is worth a thousand words, then [live code](https://github.com/mariusandra/kea-example) ([demo](http://example.kea.rocks/)) is worth a million:

 ```js
 // scenes/homepage/index.js - This the root component for the homepage scene

 import './styles.scss'

 import React, { Component } from 'react'